History of USM Alger (1962–2010): 2002–03: The Greatest Season in USM Alger's History

 The 2002–03 is widely regarded as the greatest in the history of USM Alger, as the club participated in five different competitions.
 The campaign began with the Arab Unified Club Championship, where USMA was eliminated in the group stage.
 In the Cup Winners' Cup, the "Red and Black" reached the semi-finals but were knocked out by Wydad Casablanca.
 Despite playing the second leg in Algeria, they failed to secure the win needed to qualify for the final and claim their first continental title.

+The Coach Azzedine Aït Djoudi Led USM Alger to Its Historic 2002–03 Double.

 Domestically, the journey in Division 1 was intense, with fierce competition from USM Blida, NA Hussein Dey, and JS Kabylie.
 Officially crowned Algerian champions since May 21, 2003, the Red and Black crushed ASM Oran, a win that sealed the title for a team that dominated the league from start to finish.
 This triumph marks the fourth national title in the club's history and their second in a row, a back-to-back success that confirms USM Alger's supremacy on the domestic scene.
 Moncef Ouichaoui also finished as league top scorer with 18 goals, becoming the first USMA player to win the title.

 Deeply moved at the end of the match, President Saïd Allik insisted on fully savoring this triumph before thinking about the future: "USMA has once again proven that it has gained maturity and stature.
 Today, it is a club that reigns supreme in Algeria."
 He broke down in front of the journalists, still deeply affected by the recent loss of his son, who died in a car accident.
 On February 24, 2003, in a derby match against CR Belouizdad, the game descended into chaos late on.
 Goalkeeper Hichem Mezaïr was attacked by a ball boy as he went to retrieve the ball, prompting a response and causing a violent altercation among players, officials, and supporters.
 Despite the unrest, the match was eventually completed.

 USM Alger claimed a historic double by winning the Algerian Cup after a hard-fought 39th final under intense heat defeating CR Belouizdad.
 Despite early struggles, they showed resilience and turned the tide in extra time.
 Moncef Ouichaoui sealed the golden goal in the 115th minute.
 USMA once again proved they are the dominant force in Algerian football.
 At the end of 2003, Amar Ammour won the Ballon d'or, awarded by El Heddaf-Le Buteur, ahead of former teammate Isâad Bourahli and Brahim Hemdani.
 The ceremony was attended by key sports figures, including Minister of Youth and Sports Boudjemaâ Haïchour, Algerian Olympic Committee President Mustapha Berraf, and FAF President Mohamed Raouraoua.